 - Absolute humidity corresponding to 70% RH is equal to 21.23149 gram/cubic meter.

 - Absolute humidity corresponding to 50% RH is equal to 15.16535 gram/cubic meter.

 - The Volume of the room is equal to 5x5x3 is equal to 75 cubic meters.

-The difference of 1&2 above is 6.07 gram/cubic meter.
+The difference between 1&2 above is 6.07 gram/cubic meter.
 This means that 20 gram of water has to be removed from each cubic meter to achieve 50%RH.